Seed Selection for Human-Oriented Image Reconstruction via Guided Diffusion: Experiment

-We evaluate our method on COCO dataset \cite{coco}.
-SA-ICM \cite{SA-ICM}, pretrained on 118,287 COCO-train images, is used as the ICM model.
-The guided diffusion model is trained with SA-ICM coded COCO-train images as conditions.
-During the experiment, 5,000 COCO-val images are first coded by SA-ICM and input into the pretrained ControlNet.
-The total reverse diffusion step $T$ is set to 20.
+We evaluate our proposed method on COCO dataset \cite{coco}.
+SA-ICM \cite{SA-ICM}, which was pretrained on 118,287 COCO-train images, is utilized as the ICM model.
+An example of a machine-oriented image decoded by SA-ICM is shown in Fig. \ref{fig:output}(b).
+As illustrated, fine textures and other details necessary for human viewing are significantly reduced.
+These SA-ICM coded COCO-train images are used as conditional inputs to a ControlNet and trained to reproduce the original image.
+The text prompt is kept as an empty string throughout the experiments.
+During the experiment, we use 5,000 images from COCO-val dataset.
+Each image is first coded by SA-ICM and input into the pretrained ControlNet.
 For each image, five candidate images are generated with different random seeds.
-Seed selection is performed at timesteps $t =10, 15, 20$ using Y-channel PSNR between the candidate and the ground truth.
-The selected seed is then used for the full inference, and the results are evaluated with PSNR, SSIM, and LPIPS.
-As a baseline for comparison, we use the output generated with a single random seed without seed selection.
+The total number of reverse diffusion steps is set to $T=20$.
+To reduce computational cost, seed selection is performed at timesteps $t ={1, 5, 10, 15, 18, 20}$, based on the Y-channel PSNR between each candidate and the original image.
+The seed corresponding to the highest PSNR is then selected and used for the full inference and a CC-module is employed.
+Finally, the quality of the generated images is evaluated with PSNR, SSIM, and LPIPS \cite{lpips}.
+As a baseline, we average the evaluation scores of 20 images generated with different random seeds, simulating the generation with a single random seed without seed selection.
+The results are also compared with LIC-TCM \cite{LIC-TCM}, a LIC model optimized for human viewing, as well as with conventional scalable coding methods: ICMH-FF, FR-ICMH, and PR-ICMH.

-Example outputs at various reverse diffusion steps are shown in Fig. \ref{fig:output}.
-A quantitative summary of the experimental results is provided in Table \ref{tab:results}.
-Across all early timesteps, our seed selection method consistently outperforms the baseline across evaluation metrics.
-Additionally, PSNR improves as $t$ increases, suggesting that later reverse diffusion steps provide more reliable guidance for seed selection in terms of distortion-based metrics.
-In contrast, SSIM and LPIPS remain relatively stable across timesteps.